shadbad/shadbad/README.md

-## Tech Lead & Senior Software Engineer | Architecting Scalable Cloud-Native Applications with Go, TypeScript & Python | AWS & GCP Certified
+## Tech Lead & Senior Software Engineer

 I'm passionate about **clean code, scalable architecture, and leading engineering teams** to create impactful software solutions.
 With experience in **Go, Python, TypeScript, GCP, and AWS**, I focus on building **high-performance applications** that are maintainable and efficient.